-Cannabidiol (Epidiolex) and stiripentol (Diacomit) are currently the only FDA-approved antiepileptic drugs for the treatment of Dravet syndrome.
-Cannabidiol was approved in 2018 for the adjunctive treatment of seizures associated with Lennox-Gastaut syndrome and Dravet syndrome in patients two years of age and older.
-Diacomit was approved in 2018 for the treatment of seizures associated with Dravet syndrome in patients two years of age and older taking clobazam.
-There are no clinical data to support the use of Diacomit as monotherapy in Dravet syndrome.
-These new therapies were approved based on a demonstrated reduction in seizure frequency; however, very few patients had complete control of seizure activity.
+Cannabidiol (Epidiolex), fenfluramine (Fintepla) and stiripentol (Diacomit) are currently the only FDA-approved antiepileptic drugs for the treatment of Dravet syndrome.
+Epidiolex was approved in 2018 for the adjunctive treatment of seizures associated with Lennox-Gastaut syndrome and Dravet syndrome in patients two years of age and older.
+Diacomit was approved in 2018 for the treatment of seizures associated with Dravet syndrome.
+These therapies were approved based on a demonstrated reduction in seizure frequency; however, very few patients had complete control of seizure activity.
 For patients treated with Epidiolex, only 6.7% reported no convulsive seizures during the treatment period, according to clinical trial data in the drug's prescribing information.
 Tolerance, or a significant diminishment of efficacy over time, is also observed in approximately 25% of patients, thereby limiting the usefulness of this treatment in the long-term clinical management of patients with Dravet syndrome.
-These drugs also do not address the significant non-seizure comorbidities.
-Additionally, cannabinoids as a drug class have been associated with adverse effects on cognitive development in children.

-Fenfluramine (Fintepla) is an antiepileptic drug in clinical development for the treatment of Dravet syndrome.
-Topline efficacy data for seizure frequency were favorable; however, as with Epidiolex and Diacomit, seizure-free rates remain in the low single digits.
-Moreover, patients are still likely to be affected by non-seizure comorbidities and may develop tolerance to the drug over time.
+Additionally, cannabinoids as a drug class have been associated with Dravet syndrome in patients two years of age and older with Dravet syndrome; however, as with Epidiolex and Diacomit, seizure-free rates remain in the low single digits.
+None of these approved medicines address the significant non-seizure comorbidities.
+Moreover, patients are still likely to be affected by non-seizure comorbidities and may develop tolerance to the drugs over time.